A timeline of the investigations into Tyre Nichols' death after a traffic stop and arrest by Memphis police

 According to preliminary results of an autopsy commissioned by attorneys for his family, Nichols suffered "extensive bleeding caused by a severe beating."
 CNN has requested a copy of the autopsy, which Crump said will be available when the full report is ready.

-The Shelby County District Attorney's Office has yet to announce if anyone will be charged in the case.
-District Attorney Steve Mulroy told CNN on Tuesday his office is ensuring all necessary interviews with those involved have been conducted before the footage's release.
+Shelby County District Attorney Steve Mulroy told CNN on Tuesday his office was ensuring all necessary interviews with those involved had been conducted before the footage's release.

 "A lot of the people's questions about what exactly happened will, of course, be answered once people see the video," Mulroy said, noting he believes the city will release enough footage to show the "entirety of the incident, from the very beginning to the very end."

-Note: Correction: A previous version of this story misspelled RowVaughn Wells' first name.